LayOneA/UGCourse-AIE4901/README.md

 # Smart Campus AI in Action

 ## Project Background
-This is the code repository for the course "AI Capstone Project" (Course Code: AIE4901).
+This is the code repository for the AI capstone project (courese code: AIE4901) of The Chinese University of Hong Kong, Shenzhen.

 We have uploaded an LSTM-based AI solution for canteen people flow prediction.

 ## Version Info
 We will iterate on versions in line with development progress.